-OFFSpace’s goal is conceptually based on exploring vital ideas and phenomena.
-Central to OFFSpace’s mission is its vision that art is an essential part of a vibrant, healthy society.
-Art is not made, nor happening in a bubble, separate from current events for the enjoyment of a privileged few, but is a means of communication and engagement, not only reflecting, but informing, cultural, social and political conditions.
+OFFspace is a not-for-profit, artist run curatorial cohort, a nomadic venture exploring genuine site-specificity, artists examining the relationship of place, history, and object.
+Our goal is to explore vital ideas and phenomena, and central to OFFspace’s mission is our drive to educate, engage and inspire our fellow artists and the public.
+Art isn’t made, nor does it exist in a bubble, separate from current events for the enjoyment of a privileged few.
+Art is a means of communication and engagement not only reflecting, but informing, cultural, social and political conditions.

 Who We Are:

 Emmanuelle is a curator and conceptual artist who marries sculpture and photography in exploring the ever-shifting concepts of identity and portraiture in a mutating world.
 Emmanuelle received her MFA from the San Francisco Art Institute and has exhibited her work throughout the U.S. She maintains an active dialog with European museum directors and curators and brings to OFFspace her background as a business analyst as well as her talent as a photographer.

 Kathrine is a Bay Area based interdisciplinary artist and curator for whom curation is an extension of her personal artistic practice.
 She earned her MFA in New Genres from the San Francisco Art Institute in 2005 and has curated shows for 21 Grand, Art Engine Gallery and three Garage Biennale Pavilions as well as vacant warehouses, a derelict train station and an Italian internet café.
 She has exhibited work throughout the U.S., Europe and China.

 A Little History: